ridercoach/rsna2018/README.md

 ### Customizing the Darknet Installation

 It may be that one of the standard YOLO configurations is perfect for what you are doing, but for this project we have to make some changes.

-#### Network Configuration (.cfg file)

-First, ...
+Some of these changes are in the .cfg file, and we would like to preserve the generic configuration in case we want to go back to it, so we will copy yolov2.cfg into rsna.cfg and work with rsna.cfg.

+#### _Number of Classes Detected_

+The generic YOLOv2 configuration detects 80 different kinds of objects (dog, bicycle, horse, etc), and we need to detect only one (pneumonia).
+Changing this will reduce the size of the last layer of the network a little, and (I think) save a little memory and training time.

+Two change are needed for this, both near the bottom of the .cfg file.
+First, in the "[region]" section, "classes=80" must be changed to "classes=1".
+Then, in the section just above (the last "[convolutional]" layer of the network), "filters=425" must be changed to "filters=30".

+Understanding this "filters" change gets into some of the details about how YOLO works, which is really interesting but probably not something to include in this procedure document.

 #### Using the GPU